 What Is MLC Doing to Help?

 MLC leaders have prayerfully considered how we can better serve the needs of students—even beyond the many grants and scholarships available.
 We’ve developed two very beneficial programs: Congregational Partner Grant Program and MLC Direction.

 Congregational Partner Grant Program: MLC matches dollar for dollar, up to $1000, the gift a congregation gathers to apply to the tuition of their MLC student.
-In each of its three years of existence, more students were able to take advantage of the program.
-Most recently, in 2018-2019, MLC provided $375,430 in matching funds to 457 students.
-Next year, students at every grade level are eligible.
+In each of its four years of existence, more students were able to take advantage of the program.
+Most recently, in 2019-2020, MLC provided $486,000 in matching funds to 600 students.
 More information can be found on our website: https://mlc-wels.edu/financial-aid/congregational-partner-grant-program.